Coolhatena/Coolhatena/README.md

 - I’m looking to collaborate on new projects and trying to gain programing experience

-- Currently working on [Azordev](https://github.com/Azordev) and [Machinign Network](http://machiningnetwork.com) as software developer
+- Currently working on [Machinign Network](http://machiningnetwork.com) as software developer

 ## How to reach me:
 - Email: ingSC.geffroy@gmail.com